Pilgrimage to Pentecost

 Leaders

 We are fortunate enough to be partnering with St Anthony Communications to film these sessions to create an easy-to-deliver course for parishes.
 They will be able to watch at home, or alone, but ideally you will journey together with others on this pilgrimage.
+With this in mind, we are developing a suite of resources to support the delivery of this course.

 Being a hub